jackpal/jackpal.github.io/_posts/2019-09-04-Dropping_a_Dynabook.md

 ---
 date: 2019-09-04 03:53
 description: A prescient comic from the early days of modern computers.
 image: detail.png
 tags: Science Fiction, Dynabook, MIT
+title: Dropping a Dynabook: A comic that turned from Science Fiction to Science Fact
 ---

-# Dropping a Dynabook: A comic that turned from Science Fiction to Science Fact

 Some time around 1982, I saw an amazing comic on the wall of a [Xerox Alto](https://en.wikipedia.org/wiki/Xerox_Alto) computer room at the [MIT AI